 If $\frac{2}{\gamma}(Q-\alpha) >1 $ we have by triangle inequality and $\epsilon$ small enough so that $p=\frac{2}{\gamma}(Q-\alpha) -\frac{\epsilon}{\gamma}>1$

 and we can conclude similarly as the previous case.

 The case $\alpha_2<\alpha_3$ is similar: we use the tail estimate Lemma \ref{simpletail} around the $\alpha_3$ insertion.
-The difference of a factor of two results from the sum over two insertions in the double tail estimate. \begin{remark} For the unit volume quantities we get
+The difference of a factor of two results from the sum over two insertions in the double tail estimate. \begin{remark} For the unit volume quantities defined in \eqref{unitvolumethreepoint} and \eqref{defunitR} we get

 \end{remark}